-He’s a six-time regional Emmy Award winning editor, writer, producer, photographer and storyteller with twenty years of journalism experience.
+He’s a ten-time regional Emmy Award winning editor, writer, producer, photographer and storyteller with twenty years of journalism experience.

 From Columbine High School and the Aurora Theater Shooting, the tough times, to photographing television about distilleries and candy makers, the good times, Josh Maranhas tells the stories of Coloradans.

 Now the Chief Editor at KDVR/KWGN Television in Denver.
 He leads a staff of ten highly talented and diverse award winning editors.
 In addition, he’s editing special projects and producing 30-minute television specials on politics, sports and human interest.
 Josh oversees nearly 100 hours a week of news programming on two television stations.
 He’s moving 24 hours a day, working with both AM and PM editing staffs.

 One of his greatest rewards is teaching.
 From AVID to Apple FCP he knows the hotkeys.
 Why you should stop using dissolves and start cutting sequences, the difference between jump cuts and match cuts, and when you can just have fun.
 These are topics he’s spent a career sharing with others.
 For over fifteen years he’s been a faculty member of the National Press Photographers News Video Workshop on the campus of the University of Oklahoma.

 Josh is a winner of over 30 NPPA quarterly and annual editing awards.
 He is twice runner up in Best of Photojournalism Editor of the Year.
 Josh served as chair of the NPPA Quarterly Editing Contest.
 He’s been nominated for many regional Emmys.
 Regional Emmy Award winning as an editor in Program, Magazine, Interview Discussion, Environment, Politics and Government, Sports Editing.
 He’s an Emmy winner in Business Consumer, as a photographer.

 Josh is a still photographer and a former darkroom rat.
 These days he’s an Adobe Lightroom rat.
 He loves to shoot music, portraits, travel, classic cars and automotive.